google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Each log is identified by an OID, which is specified in the log's metadata and which MUST NOT be used to identify any other log.
-A log's operator MUST either allocate the OID themselves or request an OID from one of the two Log ID Registries (see {{log_id_registry1}} and {{log_id_registry2}}).
+A log's operator MUST either allocate the OID themselves or request an OID from the Log ID Registry (see
+{{log_id_registry}}.
 Various data structures include the DER encoding of this OID, excluding the ASN.1 tag and length bytes, in an opaque vector:

 ~~~~~~~~~~~
     opaque LogID<2..127>;